Can You Donate Eggs With an IUD or Nexplanon?

 The pill, patch, and ring all deliver hormones that clear from your system within days of stopping.
 Most egg donation programs can begin cycle planning after just one natural period following discontinuation of short-acting hormonal contraceptives.
 Our full birth control and egg donation guide covers how different methods are handled from the pill through to hormonal injections.

 Tubal ligation is a separate question entirely.
 If you’ve had your tubes tied, the tubes play no role in egg retrieval.
 Eggs are retrieved directly from the ovaries.
 Our tubes tied and egg donation guide explains why this is generally not a disqualifier.
-Similarly, if you’ve had a hysterectomy, our hysterectomy and egg donation guide covers the ovarian function question specifically.
+Similarly, if you’ve had a hysterectomy, our hysterectomy and egg donation guide covers the ovarian function question.

 What the Full Donation Process Looks Like